ygg-lang/oaks/examples/oak-csharp/src/readme.md

 # 🛠️ C# Parser Developer Guide

+C# support for the Oak language framework.

+This crate provides lexing, parsing, and AST building for the C# language, integrated into the Oak ecosystem.
+It supports modern C# features including namespaces, classes, structs, records, and more.

 This guide is designed to help you quickly get started with developing and integrating `oak-csharp`.

 ## 🚦 Quick Start